- Maggie Pearson

 Data is the number one most important part of your meetings and events.
-When collected and managed properly the uses for data are endless.
+When collected and managed properly, the uses for data are endless.
 You can grow and scale your events and thrill your stakeholders.
 Data gives you the tools to succeed.

 After you have collected your data, what do you do with it?
 Data is only helpful if you can put action behind it.
 Collecting the data shouldn’t just be a box you tick off at the end of your task list.
 Put it to work for you and start making better decisions for your group.
 Use the food and beverage data to help you order differently at future events, giving the people more of what they want and creating less waste for what they won’t eat.
 Adding the housing and outlet information to your RFP gives bidding properties more information on how to best partner with you.